ericcornelissen/NervousFish/PULL_REQUEST_TEMPLATE.md

 Specify what this Pull Request adds to the repository.

 ## Why
-Specify why this Pull Request is need in the project.
+Specify why this Pull Request is needed in the project.

 ## How
-Specify how the feature added can be viewed/tested within the project.
+Specify how this feature can be viewed/tested within the project.

 ## Notes
 Is there anything reviewers need to know about?
 Do they need to take something into account while